Biden swats cicada from neck after horde delayed press plane en route to G7: ‘Watch out... one just got me’

 “Watch out for the Cicadas.
 One just got me,” the president jokingly warned reporters following his close contact with the bug as he went to board the aircraft.

-The humourous incident comes after the president’s press plane was brought to a dramatic halt yesterday by the pesky insects after a horde of Brood X cicadas grounded the aircraft for five hours.
+The humourous incident comes after the president’s press plane was brought to a dramatic halt on Tuesday by the pesky insects after a horde of Brood X cicadas grounded the aircraft for five hours.

 The large, clear-winged insects with bulbous eyes, descended on the aircraft’s engine as it was poised to take off for Europe ahead of Mr Biden’s first foreign trip as president.